Although the popularity of anime has increased, there are still some episodes that should not be watched in the presence of kids.

-Would they accept that risk with the possibility that something else might happen in the new version which makes it worse than the one before?
+Would they accept that risk with the possibility that something else might happen in the new version that makes it worse than the one before?

 This is exactly what 27-year-old Arata Kaizaki is doing within ReLife.

-Through a course at the ReLife rehabilitation center, Arata becomes 17-years-old again and is able to go back into high school.
+Through a course at the ReLife rehabilitation center, Arata becomes 17 years old again and can go back into high school.

 Arata is here to discover the reasons for what happened during his time.

 While it’s not the best choice, an ideal choice for young children, ReLifeis an excellent show for parents and older kids to watch together.

 MHA has found itself in a strange place.

 There are some quite serious scenes, for instance, the death of a particular character, but I believe it’s still suitable for the wider public.

 Anyone who was a child of cartoons about superheroes will tell you that, even the odd serious scene isn’t too difficult If it’s not too obvious or constant.